isi-vista/adam/docs/using_adam_tutorials/adding_a_curriculum.rst

            LinearizedDependencyTree,
        ],
    ) -> Sequence[Phase1InstanceGroup]:
-       ball = standard_object("ball", BALL, banned_properties=[RED])
+       ball = standard_object("ball", BALL)

-Note that we explicitly exclude red balls from this so that we can test the learner properly.
-Our testing curriculum will then **require** a red ball:
+Our testing curriculum will then be defined like this:

 .. code-block:: python